1st Day Box Office Collection: Saif Ali Khan starrer Jawaani Jaaneman takes a Decent Start

 Due to positive reactions from the viewers, Pooja Entertainment’s presentation is expected to take good growth over this weekend as the last week’s offerings Street Dancer 3D and Panga had recorded a lower response than expected in the first week and have entered the new week at a low note.

-Tanhaji is the only film which is still doing wonderful at the box office and can hamper the performance of Jawaani Jananeman.
+Tanhaji is the only film which is still doing wonderful at the box office and can hamper the performance of Jawaani Jaaneman.
 On its 4th Friday, Ajay’s period action drama has managed to collect 2.21 crores and raised 22 days total collection to 240.08 crores nett.

 RELATED ARTICLES